Luck in business, does it exist? Are people successful just because they're lucky people?

 “They're lucky” is a term that is bantered around by those that look at other's success, their network of influencers or their perceived wealth with an underlying vibe of ‘why them and not me‘.
 This is a totally destructive way of looking at those that are doing well in business, and let me explain why in this post.

-We have a saying in our business and that is if you put the work in, consistently, you will build your business.
-This isn’t new or even very innovative thinking.
-It comes down to one major factor to keep you on track and that’s accountability.
+We have a saying in our business and that ‘nothing works until you do'.
+This isn't new or even very innovative thinking.
+It comes down to one major factor to keep you on track and that's accountability.
 Accountability to yourself first and foremost, and accountability to your business.

 What has accountability got to do with luck?